Wednesday, April 15, 2026

 to an island of breakdown lanes

-echoing a polyphony for multiple voices
+echoing the cacophony for multiple voices

 when midnight matters little . . .